magpiemodel/magpiemodel.github.io/_tutorials/t02_gams.md

 ##  Structure of a module

-When you open the `modules` folder you will see a long list of the individual modules and the `include.gms` that ensures the inclusion of all modules into the `full.gms` file.
+When you open the `modules` folder, you see a long list of the individual modules and the `include.gms` file that ensures the inclusion of all modules into the `full.gms`.
 All modules are built similarly and follow the same structure:

 ![structure of any module](../assets/img/module_struc.png)